 Follow these steps to effectively use the calculator:

-- Interpreting Results: After inputting data, the calculator provides the power requirement in horsepower or kilowatts.
-An example output might be 150 HP, indicating the necessary power for the specified conditions.
+- Interpreting Results: After inputting data, the calculator returns the estimated power requirement in kilowatts (kW).
+For example, the Low Flow, High Pressure preset returns about 187.95 kW for the specified conditions.

-- Avoiding Mistakes: Common errors include incorrect unit entries and unrealistic efficiency values.
+- Avoiding Mistakes: Common errors include leaving the inlet temperature blank, mixing up inlet and outlet pressure, and entering efficiency as a decimal instead of a percentage.
 Ensure that all inputs reflect real-world conditions for valid results.

 Backend Formula for the Centrifugal Compressor Power Calculator

-The core formula used in the calculator is derived from the compressor power equation:
+The core formula used in the calculator is the isothermal (constant temperature) ideal-gas compression equation:

-For example, a flow rate of 500 CFM, discharge pressure of 100 psi, and suction pressure of 10 psi with an efficiency of 0.75 results in a power requirement of approximately 135.79 HP.
+For example, a flow rate of 1.5, an inlet pressure of 100 kPa, an outlet pressure of 300 kPa, an efficiency of 75, and an inlet temperature of 298 K result in a power requirement of approximately 187.95 kW.

 Step-by-Step Calculation Guide for the Centrifugal Compressor Power Calculator